dereuromark/cakephp-ide-helper/README.md

 ## Features

-The main idea is to improve IDE compatibility and use annotations to make the IDE understand the "magic" of CakePHP, so you can click through the classes and object chains as well as see obvious issues and mistakes.
+The main idea is to improve IDE compatibility and use annotations to make the IDE understand the "magic" of CakePHP, so you can click through the classes and object chains as well as spot obvious issues and mistakes easier.
 The IDE will usually mark problematic code yellow (missing, wrong method etc).

 - Add annotations to existing code (e.g. when upgrading an application) just like baking would to new code.